PalakKhem16/gnn-literature-explorer/readme.md

 🔍 Understand how the trained model interprets structural information

-⚠️ Currently only predicted class is shown (no ground-truth comparison)

 🔎 Node Search & Neighborhood Exploration
 Deep dive into the graph: